0gust1/slacklille-website/README.md

 ## Building

-To create a production version of your app:
+To create a production version of the website:

 ```bash
 npm run build
 ```
+The final files will be generated in the `build/` folder.

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.
+Once you are satisfied with the result, upload the content of the `build/` folder to your hosting provider.